-Before moving on, ICYMI, yesterday’s watchlist checked out a key area of interest on AUD/USD after Australia’s jobs data was released.
-Be sure to check out if it’s still a valid play!
+Before moving on, ICYMI, yesterday’s watchlist checked out a risk-off play for a break-and-retest setup on AUD/USD.
+Be sure to check out if it’s still a valid trade!

 And now for the headlines that rocked the markets in the last trading sessions:

 Fed official Barkin: March 2022 hike is conceivable

 Fed’s Clarida to resign earlier than expected amid trading controversy

 U.K. BRC retail sales monitor up by 0.6% vs. 0.3% forecast, 1.8% previous